 Sriram was provisionally appointed to the Board of Trustees in January 2019, and re-elected in November 2020.
 A father of two daughters who both attended Baker Elementary School and Moreland Middle Schools, Sriram has been an active volunteer for the District, as well as with his daughters’ Girl Scouts troop’s robotics event at NASA Ames as a parent mentor.
-One of Sriram's daughters attends Prospect High School and the other is a college student in Southern California.
+Sriram's daughters attend colleges in Northern and Southern California.

 Sriram is the Senior Vice President of Platform Products at ExecOnline.
 In his role, Sriram drives product management strategy and execution related to ExecOnline's AEP (Applied Experience Platform) subscription products.
 He brings his experience in the high-tech industry to the Moreland Board, as an opportunity to interface with industry neighbors and involve the Moreland community.